Threespot/tolaria/README.md

 ### Nested Attributes

 If you want to provide an interface for an `accepts_nested_attributes_for` relationship, you can use the `nested_fields_for` helper.
-The interface allows slating persisted objects for removal when the form is saved.
+The UI allows slating persisted objects for removal when the form is saved.

 **Important**: You need to include `f.nested_fields_header` to create the form headers and turn on or off the destruction controls with `allow_destroy`.